Therese Grob

+Not a single love letter from Schubert to Grob is known to exist.
+What little is known about his relationship with her is mostly conjecture.
+Although friends of Schubert have reported secret love stories many years after his death, Schubert's relationship with Grob is likely to have been purely platonic.

 The composer's friend Anselm Hüttenbrenner recalled – twenty-six years after Schubert's death:

-"From the time I met Schubert, he did not have the least affair of the heart.
-He was a dry patron towards the fair sex, therefore nothing less than gallant. (...)
+From the time I met Schubert, he did not have the least affair of the heart.
+He was a dry patron towards the fair sex, therefore nothing less than gallant. ...
 However, according to his statement, before he met me he had his eye on a teacher's daughter from the countryside, who was also said to be fond of him.
 She won his heart by singing a soprano solo from a mass by Schubert so well.
-What her father's name was and where he lived has slipped my mind. - The girl could not marry Schubert because he was too young at the time, without money or employment.
+What her father's name was and where he lived has slipped my mind. – The girl could not marry Schubert because he was too young at the time, without money or employment.
 She is said to have yielded to her father's will against her inclination and married another man who could provide for her.
-He had a prevailing antipathy to the daughters of Eve from that time, when he saw his sweetheart lost forever."
+He had a prevailing antipathy to the daughters of Eve from that time, when he saw his sweetheart lost forever.